Press & Media Kit

 Core tension: how past criminal and regulatory history sits against the present narrative being used with retailers, sponsors, and investors.

-While a lifetime prohibition order from Michigan’s financial regulator remains on record, public materials, preserved webpages, and first-hand agreements show investment-style raises, promissory notes, and licensing revenue deals promoted under Plus Brand / Agua Plus banners.
+While a lifetime prohibition order from Michigan’s financial regulator remains on record, public materials, preserved webpages, and first-hand agreements show investment-style raises, promissory notes, and licensing revenue deals promoted under Plus Brand / AGUA Plus banners.

 Core angle: whether those programs, taken together, amount to a long-running pattern of prohibition-breaching behaviour.

-Agua Plus / Plus Brand marketing repeatedly refers to “All-Scratch” as a patented or patent-protected label technology.
+AGUA Plus / Plus Brand marketing repeatedly refers to “All-Scratch” as a patented or patent-protected label technology.
 Independent patent searches and documented correspondence show no matching granted patent or published application consistent with those claims as at the time of writing, and no supporting evidence has been supplied in response to written requests.

 Historic scam reports and online complaints were once the dominant search results for “Chad Willis”.
 Today, searches are led by glowing personal profiles, curated interviews, and high-polish imagery, while negative reports are harder to locate or appear on de-emphasised or archived domains.